Find out more about our special route & locomotives

 - Foxfield Colliery – the raison d’etre for the Foxfield Railway’s existence.
 Although the colliery closed more than 50 years ago much of the colliery site remains intact, restoration having been carried out a decade ago by means of a generous grant from the Heritage Lottery Fund.
 The site is open to visitors at our summer and autumn galas.
 It can be reached by shuttle bus from Caverwall Rd station or on foot by alighting at Dilhorne Park station.
 On gala days various activities take place including demonstrations by “Dubsy” the famous ex-Shelton Bar Steelworks crane tank.

 Knotty Heritage Train

 A number of Foxfield enthusiasts formed the Knotty Coach Trust in 2008 in order to restore a number of 4-wheel Victorian NSR carriages.
-So far two 3rd class vehicles no’s 61 and 127 have been fully restored and a brake 3rd (no. 23) currently under restoration will enter service in 2019.
+So far two 3rd class vehicles no’s 61 and 127 have been fully restored and a brake 3rd (no. 23).
 The guard’s compartment has been adapted to carry two wheelchair users.
-The carriages run regularly at Foxfield behind a period steam loco – Bellerophon or Beyer Peacock no. 1827 – as the Knotty Heritage Train.
+The carriages run regularly at Foxfield behind a period steam loco Beyer Peacock no. 1827 (subject to availability) – as the Knotty Heritage Train.
 The train recreates a “Knotty” suburban train as it would have been in the later years of Victoria’s reign.
-On completion of no. 23, the group’s next project will be to restore 1st class carriage no 228.
+The group’s next project will be to restore 1st class carriage no 228.